 - Creating the framework server

-- Creating a model VSP
+- Creating a VSP from a template

-- Provisioning and deploying the new VSP
+- Deploying the new VSP

 - Deploying new instances of the application